All Dr Pepper Flavors: The Complete US Lineup (2026)

 The special-need versions

 Made with Real Sugar is for people chasing the old cane-sugar taste, and the two caffeine-free options (regular and diet) exist for anyone who wants the flavor without the buzz.
-If caffeine is your specific concern, I went deep on the numbers in how much caffeine is in Dr Pepper.
+If caffeine is your specific concern, the numbers are covered in detail in how much caffeine is in Dr Pepper.

 Limited and seasonal editions

-If you want my opinion on which of the current flavors are actually worth buying, I rank them in the best Dr Pepper flavors.
+For a take on which of the current flavors are actually worth buying, see the ranking in the best Dr Pepper flavors.
 And if you would rather drink your Dr Pepper as dessert, a couple of these flavors are excellent in a Dr Pepper float.

 Frequently asked questions